weirdlookingjay/monday/README.md

 - [x] Team Management
 - [x] Project (Board) creation from the dashboard UI
 - [x] Group creation from the task modal UI
+- [x] Rename groups from the dashboard UI
+- [x] Delete groups from the dashboard UI
 - [x] Tasks can be associated with any project and group
 - [x] Projects link in the sidebar for quick access
 - [x] Assignee field now displays user name or email (not just ID!) in task modal